pramnora/bat/README.md

 C:\> DIR /?

-...that is, DIR + space + forwards slash + question mark...will display a list of further instructions on how to use the command.
+...that is, DIR + space + forwards slash + question mark...; then, press the [ENTER] key...; will display a list of further instructions on how to use the command.

 ## Batch program files